allymhong/allymhong.github.io/_posts/2022-10-06-fritter-approaches.md

 _**Actions**_.
 * Self-flag Freet with Flagging options before or after posting.
 * Self-flag user profile with Flagging options to censor all Freets.
+* Uncensor: view the contents of censored Freet.
+* Hide: hide the censored Freet from current view of Feed.

 ## 7. Report.